mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `auth_write_timeout`

-The write timeout in seconds for the MySQL connection to the backend database when user authentication data is fetched.
-Currently MariaDB MaxScale does not write or modify the data in the backend server.
-The default is 2 seconds.
+The network write timeout in seconds for the MySQL connection to the backend database when user authentication data is fetched.
+The default is 10 seconds since MaxScale 2.5.0.
+Older versions used a default of 2 seconds.

 ```
 auth_write_timeout=10s